gdsoumya/Konnexions/Day 5/README.md

 exploit -i -j
 ```

-####3.
-Executing the Payload
+#### 3. Execute the Payload
-Copy the payload file to our target Windows machine and execute the file.
+Copy the payload file to our target system and execute the file.
 The executable causes the payload to be executed and connect back to the attacking machine (Kali Linux).
 Immediately, we receive a Meterpreter session on our Kali Linux.
 This is demonstrated by the Meterpreter > prompt as `Meterpreter session 1 opened `.
 Now we have a shell on the victim machine.

-####4.
-Basic Commands on Meterpreter
+#### 4. Basic Commands on Meterpreter

 To connect to a particular session type